LTL Pallet Shipping: Costs, Prep and Delivery Guide

 Now it's ready for unpacking, labeling, and storing in your warehouse.
 Or it might be getting ready for another trip on an LTL truck if it's being transferred with a hub and spoke model—ready to start the process again.

 Pallet shipping is the most common type of freight, especially for LTL transportation.
-Your pallet is well cared for from beginning to end when you use a caring, efficient company like Redwood.
+Your pallet is well cared for from beginning to end when you partner with Redwood's Modern 4PL approach to LTL shipping.